Lumps can occur in the left or right breast, or in both breasts. There are many types of breast lump, most of which are harmless.

 - not tender

 It is possible to have more than one fibroadenoma.
-According to the American Cancer Society (ACS), having a fibroadenoma can slightly increase a person’s risk of breast cancer.
+According to the American Cancer Society (ACS), having a fibroadenoma can

 Not all fibroadenomas require treatment.
 Some will shrink or even disappear on their own.
 A doctor will usually recommend removing the fibroadenoma if it grows or causes changes within the breast.